 Ever think about what’s going on in your fireplace the rest of the year?
-Read on to learn why you should close your fireplace window and several ways to do it.

 Green Blizzard can almost guarantee that a gap exists somewhere along at least one of the edges.
 That’s a year-round breathing hole for your house.
 It’s essentially an open window with a lot of dust and dirt gathered around the opening.
-It also means that every day a steady breeze blows in and outof your home, depending on the temperature and pressure differential.
+It also means that every day a steady breeze blows in and out of your home, depending on the temperature and pressure differential.

 Why Bother To Close Your Fireplace Flue That’s Acting Like An Open Window?

 How To Close Your Fireplace And Prevent Continuous Heat Loss – Handyman Option

 For a few dollars of foam board or cardboard insulation, you can prevent tons of heat from escaping up through your chimney and prevent tons of CO2 from being released into the atmosphere.

-Just remember to remove any materials before lighting your next fire.
+Be sure to remember to remove any materials before lighting your next fire.

 So, get cracking and close your fireplace window, and check out these other informative staff favorites: Green Blizzard articles that you will enjoy reading: eBook Carbon Footprint Break-Even, Why Recycle Paper?, The Coolest Kid at the Lunch Table, Plastic Grocery Bags – Kick The Habit, or Planting Trees to Offset your Carbon Footprint